-Around the beginning of each school semester, tens of thousands of Jewish teens from hundreds of communities around the world are going big in their communities for BBYO kickoff events.
-From boat cruises to end-of-summer pool parties to mega-dances, everyone is celebrating that BBYO is back in action.
-Kickoffs are AZA and BBG's way of warmly welcoming new classes and members into our Movement.
-Find kickoff events near you or take the initiative to help plan one for your community.
+At the beginning of each school semester, tens of thousands of Jewish teens from hundreds of communities around the world plan big, epic Kickoff events to welcome members into AZA and BBG.
+From boat cruises to pool parties to mega-dances, everyone is celebrating that BBYO is back in action.

 Set up in a park or by a food truck, and invite folks to drop by to say hello and ask questions about BBYO—where you can distribute invitations to Kickoff and other goodies.

-Have a special swag item for every teen—especially for those prospects or new members who never got their first piece of swag this spring.
+Have a special swag item for every teen.
 Encourage them to wear it to Kickoff.
 Have staff or advisors drop off swag packs at doors, or coordinate pick-ups from a central location.

-Send snail mail or care packages with Kickoff supplies and treats in advance to prospects.
+Send packages with Kickoff supplies and treats in advance to prospects.

 Have a celebrity invite prospects and members to Kickoff via Cameo (or surprise drop a message during the event itself).

-Build excitement during registration with an Instagram Live—promise live incentives to meet goals.
+Build excitement during registration with an Instagram Live.

 When breaking down into groups, assign teens to smaller groups with individuals outside their best friend group.

-Every prospect has a host to take them through the experience.
+Every prospect should have a member host to take them through the experience.

 Offer a simultaneous “Taste of BBYO” micro-program for parents.